AnnaPaskey/git-practice/README.md

-# java-projects
+# git-practice
-This repository will contain projects specifically used in Java
+This repository will contain my practice of using GitHub and its tools